Dart-Code/Website/_docs/settings.md

 <br />
 How many levels (including the workspace roots) down the workspace to search for Dart/Flutter projects.
 Increasing this number may help detect Flutter projects that are deeply nested in your workspace but slow down all operations that search for projects, including extension activation.

+### dart.toolingDaemonAdditionalArgs
+Additional args to pass to the `dart tooling-daemon` command that runs as a background service (requires restart).

 ## Experimental

 ### dart.experimentalDtdHandlers